 It might seem like the tips we've shared in this article are excessive.
 But think about how important your personal information is to you.
 If someone else had access to that information, he or she could steal your identity.
 A malicious hacker could raid a banking account, ruin your credit rating or use your machines to attack a Web server or send out spam.
 While no network is ever 100 percent immune to attack, following these tips will greatly reduce the risk of a security compromise.

-Learn more about computer networks and security on the next page.
+Learn more about computer networks and security below.

 - Academic Computing.
 "What to do if your computer is already infected with a virus."
 University of Minnesota.
 (March.
 26, 2009) http://www1.umn.edu/adcs/guides/security/infection_cleanup.html

 - Campus Information Technologies and Educational Services.
 "Home Wireless Network Security."
 University of Illinois at Urbana-Champaign.
 Sept.
 2, 2008.
 (April 7, 2009) http://www.cites.illinois.edu/security/beyondbasics/homewireless.html